FabricMC/fabric-docs/develop/data-generation/world.md

 @[code lang=java transcludeWith=:::datagen-world:selective-biome-modifications](@/reference/latest/src/main/java/com/example/docs/ExampleMod.java)

-This would only spawn in biomes tagged with the `is_forest` tag.
+This would only spawn in biomes tagged with the `minecraft:is_forest` biome tag.

 ## Running Datagen {#running-datagen}

-Now when you run datagen you should see a `.json` file in `src/main/generated/data/example-mod/worldgen/configured_feature` for each Configured Feature you added and a file in `src/main/generated/data/example-mod/worldgen/placed_feature` for each Placed Feature you added!
+Now when you run datagen, you should see a `.json` file in `src/main/generated/data/example-mod/worldgen/configured_feature` for each Configured Feature you added and a file in `src/main/generated/data/example-mod/worldgen/placed_feature` for each Placed Feature you added!

 ### Example Configured Feature `.json` File {#example-configured-features}